 Enjoy some pictures of Murudeshwar below!

 Got up early and visited the famous Shiva temple.
-The Shiva temple was a beautiful experience the big Shiva statue was my favourite.
+The Shiva temple was a beautiful experience the big Shiva statue was my favorite.

 By 9.30 AM we were done.
 The temple and surrounding area is quite good and big.
 But gets crowded as day progresses.